coderserdar/coderserdar/README.md

  - **DB Tools**
     + [ESF Database Migration Toolkit](https://www.dbsofts.com) (*Database Migration toolkit, so useful to send data from one db to another*) etc.
     + [Database .NET](https://fishcodelib.com/database.htm) (*One basic tool to connect multiple types of databases like Oracle, PostgreSql, MS Sql with one screen*) etc.
-    + [DataGrip](https://www.jetbrains.com/datagrip/) (*One basic tool to connect multiple types of databases like Oracle, PostgreSql, MS Sql with one screen, but more complex*) etc.
+    + [DataGrip](https://www.jetbrains.com/datagrip/) (*One basic tool to connect multiple types of databases like Oracle, PostgreSql, MS Sql with one screen, but more complex*)
+    + [DBeaver](https://dbeaver.io) (*One basic tool to connect multiple types of databases like Oracle, PostgreSql, MS Sql with one screen.
+The difference between DataGrip is, this tool is freeware*) etc.
  - **Other Tools**
     + [WakaTime](https://wakatime.com/) (*for taking statistics for writing code or queries etc, supports many IDEs and Text Editors*)
     + [CodeStats](https://codestats.net) (*similar tool like Wakatime*)